radianttap/Delegate-pattern-in-Swift/README.md

-# Learn programming concepts and pattern, using Swift
+# Delegate pattern
-A collection of simplest possible examples for various programming concepts and patterns, all made in Swift 3 (or whichever is current at the moment of creation)
+Delegate pattern is one of the fundamental design patterns in Swift.
+[Here's an example](http://aplus.rs/2017/implement-delegate-pattern-in-swift/) where Delegate is the most appropriate solution.